-This steak torta is made with tender shaved Bison New York Strip steak, caramelized onions, and roasted chile peppers.
+This steak hoagie is made with tender shaved Bison New York Strip steak, caramelized onions, and roasted chile peppers.
 Drizzled with a lively queso, this steak and cheese sandwich a flavorful treat for lunch or dinner.

 Bison is a leaner and healthier option to beef when planning a red meat dinner.
 Interested in more bison recipes, check out Boulder Beer Porter Bison Stew, Black Bean Chipotle Bison Chile, or this recipe for a Perfect Bison Burger.